purpletreesoft/magento-checkout-fix/README.md

 1. Download the source code as a zip file and extract it in app/code directory.

-2. Run follwowing command from installation root directory on shell:
+2. Run following command from installation root directory on shell:

 bin/magento setup:upgrade